 Here's more on the process, in the words of our import partners, Atlantic:

-(Ethyl acetate is used in food pretty extensively and is known for bringing a fruity flavor to; hard candy, chewing gum, ice cream, and many other products.
+"The process for decaffeination begins with sugar cane grown just a few hours south of Descafecol, that is turned into molasses.
+The molasses is then fermented to create ethanol and processed with acetic acid to create the Ethyl Acetate that will be used in the extraction of the caffeine.(Ethyl acetate is used in food pretty extensively and is known for bringing a fruity flavor to; hard candy, chewing gum, ice cream, and many other products.
 It can also be naturally occurring in fruits (bananas, pineapple, berries, apples, and pears), is a key to the flavor of rum, and can be found in beer and wine as well.
 Ethyl acetate is also used in the decaffeination of not only coffee- but also tea.)

 So how is this used to decaffeinate the coffee?